royfactory/royfactory.github.io/content/posts/ai/2025-07-09-reinforcement-learning-openai-gym-start.md

 * **“Exploration vs. Exploitation: How AI Makes Decisions”**

 ---

-If you’re new to AI or just exploring reinforcement learning, **this is a great place to begin**.
+draft: falseIf you’re new to AI or just exploring reinforcement learning, **this is a great place to begin**.
 With just Python and OpenAI Gym, you can start building intelligent systems that learn by interacting with their environment — just like us.

 Let your AI agent take its first steps today.

----